OpenRadioss/OpenRadioss/HOWTO.md

          -clean             : clean build directory

-- -arch : you will find the list of possible architectures
+- `-arch`: you will find the list of possible architectures

 MPI libraries

-- -mpi controls the MPI flawor
+- `-mpi` controls the MPI flavor

 More Flags to control the MPI installation.
 Per default OpenMPI is installed in /opt/openmpi.
 3 additionnal ways are possible :
- 1. -mpi-os : mpif.h is found in default system installation, as well as the libraries
+ 1. `-mpi-os`: `mpif.h` is found in default system installation, as well as the libraries
- 2. -mpi-root : set this flag to set a new root directory where OpenMPI can be found.
+ 2. `-mpi-root`: set this flag to set a new root directory where OpenMPI can be found.
- 3. -mpi-include : set the directory where OpenMPI can be found -mpi-libdir : set the Directory where OpenMPI can be found
+ 3. `-mpi-include`: set the directory where OpenMPI can be found `-mpi-libdir`: set the Directory where OpenMPI can be found

 Other controls

-- -prec : controls the OpenRadioss Floating Point Precision : dp : double Precision - Floats in 64 bits (default),  sp activates the Extended Single Precision Version (32bit)
+- `-prec=[dp|sp]`: controls the OpenRadioss Floating Point Precision
+            - `dp`: double Precision - Floats in 64 bits (default)
+            - `sp`: activates the Extended Single Precision Version (32bit)
-- -static-link : Runtime librairies are statically linked in Executable (easier when executable is used on different computers).
+- `-static-link`: Runtime librairies are statically linked in Executable (easier when executable is used on different computers).
-- -debug=1 : activates debug build (-O0 + usual debug flags).
+- `-debug=1`: activates debug build (-O0 + usual debug flags).
-- -addflag="list of additionnal flags" : add compiler flags to usual set for all files
+- `-addflag="list of additionnal flags"`: add compiler flags to usual set for all files

 Execution Control

-- -nt=N use N threads to fasten build
+- `-nt=N` use N threads to fasten build
-- -verbose : compilation process is in Verbose mode
+- `-verbose`: compilation process is in Verbose mode
-- -clean : deletes compilation files and execution.
+- `-clean`: deletes compilation files and execution.